Quantum dot solar cell: Non-oxidizing

 In 2014 a University of Toronto group manufactured and demonstrated a type of CQD n-type cell using PbS with special treatment so that it doesn't bind with oxygen.
 The cell achieved 8% efficiency, just shy of the current QD efficiency record.
 Such cells create the possibility of uncoated "spray-on" cells.
 However, these air-stable n-type CQD were actually fabricated in an oxygen-free environment.

 Also in 2014, another research group at MIT demonstrated air-stable ZnO/PbS solar cells that were fabricated in air and achieved a certified 8.55% record efficiency (9.2% in lab) because they absorbed light well, while also transporting charge to collectors at the cell's edge.
 These cells show unprecedented air-stability for quantum dot solar cells that the performance remained unchanged for more than 150 days of storage in air.

-Market Introduction
+Quantum Dot Solar Cells Market

+The quantum dot solar cells market has had considerably growth due to the efforts of finding new renewable energy sources, in 2024, the market size was valued at USD $910.49 million, and it is projected to rise up to $3,174.28 million for 2033 at a compound annual growth of rate of 15.4%.
+This motivates more research and development in the area.

 Commercial Providers

 Although quantum dot solar cells have yet to be commercially viable on the mass scale, several small commercial providers have begun marketing quantum dot photovoltaic products.
 Investors and financial analysts have identified quantum dot photovoltaics as a key future technology for the solar industry.